derikkk/Reddit-Propaganda-Bot/README.md

 valid_comments= 1000
 ========================================
 ```
-NOTE: the number valid_comments is what will be used to determine your extra credit
-**Note: This was the output of the Bot Counter file before BotTown was banned.
+**Note: This was the output of the Bot Counter file before BotTown was banned.**
 ### Optional Tasks

 In order to earn full credit on the assignment,